peardragon/_ResAnDi/README.md

 ## Overview

-This repository contains the code and Jupyter Notebooks for reproducing the figures in the paper titled "[Paper Name]".
+This repository contains the code and Jupyter Notebooks for reproducing the figures in the paper titled "Exploring Characteristic Substructure in Anomalous Diffusion with Deep Learning".

 [//]: # (## Paper Details)